Federal judge temporarily halts Trump travel ban nationwide

 There was no immediate response from the Trump administration.

-"We only challenged the parts that are actually affecting people immediately, which are the parts about refugees and the parts about targeting these seven countries ... the parts that have getting so much attention and have been causing such immediate harm to people, stranding them oversees and such, are enjoined right away," Washington State Solicitor General Noah Purcell told reporters.
+"We only challenged the parts that are actually affecting people immediately, which are the parts about refugees and the parts about targeting these seven countries ... the parts that have getting so much attention and have been causing such immediate harm to people, stranding them oversees and such, are enjoined right away," Washington Solicitor General Noah Purcell told reporters.

-Meanwhile, Washington Gov. Jay Inslee, a Democrat, called the restraining order "a tremendous victory for the State of Washington."
+Meanwhile, Washington Gov. Jay Inslee, a Democrat, called the restraining order "a tremendous victory for the state of Washington."

 Earlier Friday, a federal judge in Boston declined to renew a temporary restraining order affecting Massachusetts that prohibited the detention or removal of foreign travelers legally authorized to come to the US.